MeadowMidnight/pdth-ES/README.md

 Simply extract the file and place it in the "mods" folder in the game directory.

+When uninstalling this mod, DO NOT disable it in the mod settings in-game, just delete or move the pdth-ES folder from the mods folder to prevent save corruption.

 # Features:

 From the mod settings, you can select up to 3 crew bonuses that the bots can give to you.
 (They DO NOT stack when the same one is used.)